amatsuo/kaigiroku/README.md

 kaigiroku: an R client to access Kokkai Kaigiroku API
 =====================================================

-This package is to access the API of Kokkai Kaigiroku, conference menutes of Japanese National Diet.
-The API documentation is available [here](http://kokkai.ndl.go.jp/api.html).
+This package is to access the API of Kokkai Kaigiroku, conference minutes of Japanese National Diet.
+The API documentation is available [here](http://kokkai.ndl.go.jp/api.html) (only in Japanese).

 ### Prerequisites

-Nothing.
+Nothign.
 You may need to download dependent packages during the installation.

 ### Installation